3 destinations where you'll find BC's best bear viewing this fall

 The Chilcotin Mountains of British Columbia (also known as the Chilcotin Ranges) are on the interior stretch of the Coast Mountains and span through rugged and unpopulated wilderness ranges to the Fraser River.
 This is where you’ll also find some of BC’s most dramatic nature and populous wildlife, like grizzly and black bears!
 The safari-like experience of Bear Camp in the Chilcotin region of BC has bears roaming literally just meters below your elevated canvas tent and bear viewing platform.
 Nestled on the shores of Chilko Lake in the protected Ts’il?os (sigh-loss) Provincial Park, this bear viewing experience is unlike any other in BC and pairs perfectly with fishing, paddling and flightseeing activities in the area.

-For a more luxurious lodge experience also on Chilko Lake, Tsylos Park Lodge packages their wilderness log lodge accommodations with bear and wildlife viewing, fishing, photography tours and horseback vacations.
+For a more luxurious lodge experience also on Chilko Lake, Tsylos Park Lodge packages its wilderness log lodge accommodations with bear and wildlife viewing, fishing, photography tours and horseback vacations.
 Their inclusive packages combine backcountry and lodge accommodations with fine dining, personalized experiences, and knowledgeable guides.

 Great Bear Rainforest

 Bella Coola’s Tweedsmuir Park Lodge is where wildlife viewing meets luxury, and their Grizzly Bear Safari tour is where it all happens.
 Tweedsmuir Park Lodge is part of the Magnificent 7 Luxury Wilderness Lodges of Canada group and their packages immerse guests in the natural environment through non-motorized drift boats or rafts and inclusive stays at their world-class lodge.
-Kynoch West Coast Adventures, Great Bear Chalet, Tweedsmuir Park Lodge and Copper Sun Rafting all specialize in bear-viewing float tours down the Atnarko River of Tweedsmuir Provincial Park.
+Kynoch West Coast Adventures, Great Bear Chalet, Tweedsmuir Park Lodge and Copper Sun Journeys all specialize in bear-viewing float tours down the Atnarko River of Tweedsmuir Provincial Park.
 The Atnarko and Telchako Rivers form the confluence of the Bella Coola River and as the two powerful watersheds descend from the valleys above, they carve a natural path to the ocean that bears gravitate to and follow for fall salmon.
 Kynoch Adventures also partners with their next-door neighbour, Bella Coola Mountain Lodge to create packaged bear viewing holidays for your convenient all-in-one stay.

-For a full-day excursion you won’t forget, check out Bella Coola Grizzly Tours as they take guests to hidden waterfalls, old-growth forests, along rugged coastline in search of bears, and much more!
+For a full-day excursion you won’t forget, check out Bella Coola Grizzly Tours as they take guests to hidden waterfalls, old-growth forests, along the rugged coastline in search of bears, and much more!
 Their post and beam log cabins also offer luxury chalet comfort with the chance to glimpse grizzlies from your front lawn.
 Great Bear Sailing Adventures also offers a Grizzly Bear Safari tour in the Bella Coola Valley.
 This 3-day/2-night inclusive package takes guests on an unforgettable sailing adventure in the Great Bear Rainforest as they spot whales, wolves, bears, birds, and jaw-dropping scenery of the fjords and ocean around.
 Adventure in search of wildlife in their 12 ft.
 Zodiac boat and then relax in comfort in the ship’s cabin after or explore inlets with their on-board sea kayaks.

 Also offering excursions on the water, Maple Leaf Adventures‘ autumn tour of the Great Bear Rainforest allows guests to witness the return of the salmon to spawn, which in turn draws grizzly, spirit, and black bears to the estuaries.
-In addition, guest will have the opportunity to visit local First Nations’ villages, learn from expert guides, see whales, sea lions, seals, eagles and elusive wolves all while enjoying comfortable lodgings and meals prepared by a professional chef.
+In addition, guests will have the opportunity to visit local First Nations’ villages, learn from expert guides, see whales, sea lions, seals, eagles, and elusive wolves all while enjoying comfortable lodgings and meals prepared by a professional chef.

 The Bella Coola Valley can be accessed from Vancouver with flights from Pacific Coastal Airlines, with car rentals from Bella Coola Vehicle Rentals to explore the valley, or driving highway 20 from Williams Lake.
 Additionally, guests can choose to do the Great Bear Rainforest Circle Loop with direct ferry service to or from Port Hardy.

-Start planning your trip for a bear viewing adventure this fall, or whenever you are able to come visit.
+Start planning your trip for a bear-viewing adventure this fall, or whenever you are able to come visit.
 Download our Regional Guide for helpful resources, or browse a list of partners offering wildlife tours in the Cariboo Chilcotin Coast.

-Before you book your next BC bear viewing adventure tour, ensure that the tour company you choose is a member of the Commercial Bear Viewing Association.
+Before you book your next BC bear-viewing adventure tour, ensure that the tour company you choose is a member of the Commercial Bear Viewing Association.

 By Jonny Bierman